markproy/bird-classification-workshop/docs/lab3-host-model.md

 * In the `Inference` section of the left hand panel of the SageMaker console, click on `Endpoints`.
 * Click on `Create endpoint`.
-* Give it the name `nabirds-species-identifier`.
-This name will be referenced from the remaining labs, so it is important to get it exact.
+* Give it the name `nabirds-species-identifier` with a suffix provided to you for the workshop.
+You will refer to this endpoint name later in the workshop.
 * In the `Endpoint configuration` section, select the endpoint configuration that you just created in the previous step.
 * Click on `Create endpoint` at the bottom of the page, and SageMaker will create an endpoint for you.
 The creation process will take several minutes.
-Note that once the endpoint is in the running state, you will be billed until the endpoint is deleted.
+Note that once the endpoint is in the running state, your account will be billed until the endpoint is deleted.

 ## Test your model from a SageMaker terminal window